 This budget-friendly paw wax is a great option for active dogs who need a little paw protection.
 Nutri-Vet have worked alongside veterinary professionals, to choose the perfect waxes for doggie feet.
 Natural beeswax in the balm acts as an emulsifier, and helps to seal against the skin, offering a protective layer.
 Meanwhile, paraffin wax helps the pads find purchase on slippery surfaces.
 The ingredients are all non-toxic, so there’s no need to worry if dogs lick a little off.

 The wax is a great preventative measure, protecting delicate paws from the dangers of hot pavements, ice, snow, sand, and slippery surfaces.
 It also offers a much needed shield against challenging surfaces such as gravel and asphalt, as well as chemically treated roads.
 Owners report that the wax stays put even in the most challenging condition, protecting paws against the dangers of deep snow and heavily salted roads.

 Best Paw Protection Wax Buying Guide & FAQ

-These waxes and balms are the best options about when it comes to moisturising and protecting paws and noses from the daily assault they face in the modern world.
+These waxes and balms are the best options when it comes to moisturizing and protecting paws and noses from the daily assault they face in the modern world.
 With so many quality products to choose from, we’re confident you’ll find something to meet your dog’s needs no matter what they may be.